-Defining deliverables and setting smart deadlines is one of the key activities of a project manager.
+Defining deliverables and setting deadlines is one of the key activities of a project manager.
 Here I’ll show you what you should consider when setting deadlines.

 Setting time goals for project work isn’t just about looking how long a task will take.
 There’s much more behind.